 Catherine Fogarty remembers feeling not quite ready for prime time the day she arrived to begin her first summer residency in the University of King’s College’s MFA in Creative Nonfiction program in 2016.

 “I was surrounded by real writers and journalists, creative minds with amazing stories to tell.
 What was I doing?
 I didn’t have a book; I had a scrap of paper.”
 Worse, she discovered she would have to “pitch” her “nugget” of a book idea to the program’s faculty, mentors and classmates later that same week.

 She considered “making a run for it.”
 In fact, she jokes now, she and her Chihuahua, Lily Belle, “got as far as Peggy’s Cove, but returned to face the pitch.
 And then we stayed.”

 She’s glad she did.

-Biblioasis, an Ontario-based literary publisher, recently acquired the rights to Murder on the Inside, her 80,000-word manuscript about the infamous 1971 Kingston, ON, penitentiary riot.
+Biblioasis, an Ontario-based literary publisher, has acquired the rights to Murder on the Inside, her 80,000-word manuscript about the infamous 1971 Kingston, ON, penitentiary riot.

 Fogarty, whose day job is as the president and executive producer of Toronto-based Big Coat Media, a TV production company whose credits include Love It or List It, remembers reading a small story about the decades-old riot in the Globe and Mail.
 “Something instantly and inexplicably drew me to the story.
 I cut it out of the paper and put it in a file of other clippings I call the ‘maybe-something slush pile.’”